Public sector finances, UK: August 2025

 Official statistics

 Public sector net financial liabilities and public sector net financial worth are both official statistics.
-These measures were introduced after June 2017, and so have not yet been reviewed by the Office for Statistics Regulation.
+These measures were introduced after June 2017, so have not yet been reviewed by the Office for Statistics Regulation.

 Official statistics in development